Key updates to Retailer Terms and Conditions

 Collection, use and disclosure of information

-- Solar Victoria uses the Portal and other reasonable means to collect information from the Retailer that it requires to administer the Program.
-Solar Victoria may also collect information about the Retailer from third parties such as the Clean Energy Council (CEC), WorkSafe Victoria (WSV), Consumer Affairs Victoria (CAV), Energy Safe Victoria (ESV) and the Victorian Building Authority (VBA).
-The Retailer consents to any person (including those listed in this clause 9) providing information of or about the Retailer to Solar Victoria for the purpose of Solar Victoria validating representations made, or information provided, by the Retailer or for the purpose of Solar Victoria administering the Program.
+- Solar Victoria uses the Portal and other reasonable means to collect information from the Retailer that it requires to administer the Programs.
+Solar Victoria may also collect information about the Retailer from third parties such as the Clean Energy Council (CEC), WorkSafe Victoria, Consumer Affairs Victoria, Energy Safe Victoria, the Essential Services Commission and the Victorian Building Authority.
+The Retailer consents to any person (including those listed in this clause 9) providing information of or about the Retailer to Solar Victoria for the purpose of Solar Victoria validating representations made, or information provided, by the Retailer or for the purpose of Solar Victoria administering the Programs.

-- All information provided to Solar Victoria by or on behalf of the Retailer in connection with the Program must be complete, true and correct.
-The Retailer acknowledges that Solar Victoria will rely on such information to administer the Program.
+- All information provided to Solar Victoria by or on behalf of the Retailer in connection with a Program must be complete, true and correct.
+The Retailer acknowledges that Solar Victoria will rely on such information to administer the Programs.

-- If the Retailer does not provide information as requested by Solar Victoria, Solar Victoria may not be able to determine the Retailer’s eligibility to participate in the Program or pay any rebate or loan amounts through the Program.
+- If the Retailer does not provide information as requested by Solar Victoria, Solar Victoria may not be able to determine if the Retailer meets the Eligibility Criteria to participate in the relevant Program or pay any rebate or loan amounts through the Program.

 - The Retailer must provide accurate information to Solar Victoria about the scheduled installation date, time and location of the installation of an Eligible System, along with any additional information relating to Property conditions or safety.
-Provision of this information prior to the installation of the Eligible System is a condition precedent Solar Victoria paying a rebate or loan for the provision and installation of the Eligible System.
+Provision of this information prior to the installation of the Eligible System is a condition precedent to Solar Victoria paying a rebate and/or loan to the Retailer for the provision and installation of the Eligible System.

-- a quotation (which sets out the total price of an Eligible System, the rebate and/or loan amount and the remaining amount (if any) to be paid by the Customer (including any upfront amounts the Customer is required to pay as a deposit to the Retailer prior to the scheduled installation of an Eligible System) (Customer Quotation);
+- the remaining amount (if any) to be paid by the Customer (including any upfront amounts the Customer is required to pay as a deposit to the Retailer prior to the scheduled installation of an Eligible System).

 - a tax invoice (as defined in A New Tax System (Goods and Services Tax) Act 1999 (Cth) which sets the total price of an Eligible System, the rebate and/or loan amount and the remaining amount (if any) to be paid by the Customer (including any upfront amounts the Customer has paid as a deposit to the Retailer and any reduction in price due to the availability of small scale technology certificates or Victorian energy efficiency certificates);